The-NOVA-System/blog-old/_posts/2021-10-07-DarkAndLightMode.md

 ```

 I searched the error up, and the only solution I could find was [this](https://github.com/flutter/flutter/issues/31778#issuecomment-593146310).
 Frankly, it works, and I was able to implement it too.
-The only problem is (and I'm sorry I forgot to record this as a screen recording, I already reverted
+The only problem is , when you switch to a different tab and then switch back, it stays
-the changes so I can't do it now), when you switch to a different tab and then switch back, it stays on loading forever, and just never changes.
-I
+on loading forever, and just never changes.
+I have no clue why it does that, but after about 6 hours of work, I gave up trying to make it work
-have no clue why it does that, and I probably should have kept a backup of the other file anyways incase I ever solved it, but after about 6 hours
+the way I intended. <br>
-of work, I gave up trying to make it work the way I intended.
+<video muted autoplay controls width="100%"> <source src="{{ site.baseurl }}{% link static/mockup_3.mp4 %}" type="video/mp4"> </video>

 # The Dodgy Solution:
 So in the end, the solution I'm working on is pretty damn dodgy all things considered.
 Since it breaks the graphs if they're